* World stocks off 3-week low, EM stocks at 15-mth low

-LONDON, Sept 12 (Reuters) - Fresh sparring between Washington and Beijing over trade kept world stocks close to three-week lows on Wednesday, while a slight dollar pullback gave little respite to emerging markets, with the Indian rupee plumbing new record lows.
+LONDON, Sept 12 (Reuters) - Fresh sparring between Washington and Beijing over trade kept up pressure on world markets on Wednesday, with equities struggling and emerging currencies mostly weaker, led by the Indian rupee hitting a record low.

-The months-long escalation in tensions between the world’s two biggest economies has shown no sign of letting up, as U.S. President Donald Trump said on Tuesday the United States was taking a tough stance with China.
-That cemented expectations that fresh levies on Chinese exports will soon be announced.
+The months-long escalation in tensions between the world’s two biggest economies shows no sign of letting up.
+President Donald Trump said on Tuesday the United States was taking a tough stance with China.
+That cemented expectations that new levies on Chinese exports will soon be announced.

 Equity markets also faced pressure from U.S. two-year bond yields which touched a decade peak on Tuesday, partly spurred by data that provided yet more evidence of the U.S. economy’s strength.

-He said the other catalyst could be signals from the U.S. Federal Reserve that it could slow the pace of rate rises but given the torrent of strong U.S. data, that looks unlikely - data this week showed U.S. small business optimism at the highest level on record.
+Ahmed said another positive catalyst for markets could be signals from the U.S. Federal Reserve that it could slow the pace of interest rate rises.
+But given the torrent of strong U.S. data, that looks unlikely - data this week showed U.S. small business optimism at the highest level on record.

-Emerging currencies stayed under pressure.
-The yuan slipped to 2-1/2 week lows against the dollar, leading Asian peers lower and keeping the Australian dollar - heavily linked to Chinese trade - close to its lowest since February 2016.
+The trade rows and higher U.S interest rates have pushed an index of emerging currencies almost 7 percent lower this year .
+The yuan touched 2-1/2 week lows against the dollar, leading Asian peers lower and keeping the Australian dollar - heavily linked to Chinese trade - close to its lowest since February 2016.

-Long-dated U.S. bond yields stayed just off the one-month highs hit on Tuesday after data showing sustained strength in the jobs market and the Treasury started a record debt sale amounting to almost $150 billion.
+Markets will also keep an eye on U.S. bonds.
+Ten-year yields stand just off the one-month highs hit on Tuesday after data showing sustained strength in the jobs market and the Treasury started a record debt sale amounting to almost $150 billion.

-The British pound also slipped off five-week highs hit this week against the dollar, as nascent optimism over a Brexit trade deal with the European Union subsided.
+The British pound also slipped off five-week highs hit this week against the dollar, as cautious optimism over a Brexit trade deal with the European Union subsided.

-Oil prices extended Tuesday’s $2 surge, with Brent futures closing in on $80 a barrel as Hurricane Florence advanced and U.S. sanctions started weighing on Iran’s exports.
+Oil prices extended Tuesday’s $2 surge, with Brent futures close to $80 a barrel as Hurricane Florence advanced and U.S. sanctions started weighing on Iran’s exports.